openscoring/openscoring/README.md

 mvn clean install
 ```

 The build produces an executable uber-JAR file `server/target/server-executable-1.1-SNAPSHOT.jar`.
-The main class of the application `org.openscoring.server.Main` can be automatically loaded and executed by specifying the `-jar` command-line option:
+The main class of the Openscoring application `org.openscoring.server.Main` can be automatically loaded and executed by specifying the `-jar` command-line option:
 ```
 java -jar server-executable-1.1-SNAPSHOT.jar
 ```

 By default, the REST web service is started at [http://localhost:8080/openscoring] (http://localhost:8080/openscoring/).
-The port number and context path can be configured by specifying the `--port` and `--context-path` command-line options, respectively.
+The main class accepts a number of configuration options for URI customization and other purposes.
+Please specify `--help` for more information.

+Additionally, the build produces an executable uber-JAR file `client/target/client-executable-1.1-SNAPSHOT.jar` which contains a number of command-line client applications.

 # REST API #

+Methods that modify the state of the model registry (i.e. PUT and DELETE) require the "admin" role.
+By default, the Openscoring application grants this role to all HTTP requests that originate from a local network address.

 ### PUT - Deploy a model